-1. NET POSITION
+1. Net Position

-The district-wide financial statements utilize a net position presentation.
-Net position is categorized as net investment in capital assets, restricted and unrestricted.
+For district-wide reporting, the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources is called net position.
+Net position is comprised of three components net investment in capital assets, restricted and unrestricted.

-Net investment in capital assets - This category groups all capital assets, including infrastructure, into one component of net assets.
-Accumulated depreciation and debt used to fund capital asset purchases reduce the balance in this category.
+Net investment in capital assets - consists of capital assets, net of accumulated depreciation and debt used to fund capital asset purchases.

-Restricted net position - This category presents external restrictions imposed by creditors, grantors, contributors, or laws and regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
-Restricted net position is consistent with restricted fund balance at June 30, 2020.
+Restricted net position - consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
+Assets are reported as restricted when constraints are placed on asset use either by external parties or by law through constitutional provision or enabling legislation.
+Restricted net position is consistent with restricted fund balance at June 30, 2021.

-Unrestricted net position - This category represents net position of the District not restricted for any project or other purpose.
+Unrestricted net position - represents net position of the District not restricted for any project or other purpose.

-2. FUND BALANCE
+2. Fund Balance